Dabendorf/DNT-Aktivitetskalenderinator/Readme.md

 Make sure to have a valid version of dotnet and sqlite installed on your computer.

 ## Secrets.json
-The programme wants you to create a `secrets.json` file into the `FetchHikes` folder including data about your email preferences, the email server etc. This makes it possible to send out new emails.
+The programme wants you to create a `secrets.json` file into the `DNTkalenderinator` folder including data about your email preferences, the email server etc. This makes it possible to send out new emails.
 If do not want this function, comment out the email function in the `Program.cs`.

 Format of the `secrets.json`
 ```